sathomas/jsDataV.is/src/text/ch7/01-chart.md

 <figcaption><span class="lgcp">D3</span>.js provides tools to create the framework for a chart.</figcaption>
 </figure>

 As you can tell, we've had to write quite a bit of code just to get a couple of axes on the page.
 That's the nature of <span class="smcp">D3</span>.js.
 It's not a library to which you can simply pass a data set and get a chart as an output.
-Instead, it's better thought of as a collection of very useful utilities that you can use to help create your own charts.
+Instead, think of it as a collection of very useful utilities that you can use to help create your own charts.

 ### Step 6: Add the Data to the Chart

 Now that our chart's framework is ready, we can add the actual data.
 Because we want to show both the distance and velocity errors in the data, we can draw each point as a rectangle.
 For a simple, static chart, we can add <span class="smcp">SVG</span> `<rect>` elements just as we've created the rest of the chart.
-We can take advantage of our x and y scales to calculate the dimensions of the rectangles.
+We can take advantage of our x- and y-scales to calculate the dimensions of the rectangles.

 ``` {.javascript .numberLines}
 hubble_data.forEach(function(nebulae) {